 This verse tells us that we should honor God with our substance and not just our surpluses.
-God is not a requesting us but He is commanding us to honor Him with our possessions.
+God is not requesting us but He is commanding us to honor Him with our possessions.

-God Commanded Tithing
+Reason no. 6: God Commanded Tithing

-God commanded his people to tithe so that there will be funds for God’s work, caring the poor, and keeping the feasts.
+God commanded his people to tithe so that there will be funds for God’s work, caring for the poor, and keeping the feasts.
 In today’s world, it is impossible to preach the Gospel without financial aid.
 Therefore, it is only imperative for God’s people to tithe for carrying out the mission God gave us (Matt.
 28:19-20).

-Tithing is an Act of Faith
+Reason no. 7: Tithing is an act of faith

 “Will a man rob God?
 Yet you have robbed Me!
 But you say, ‘In what way have we robbed You?’
 In tithes and offerings.
 You are cursed with a curse, for you have robbed Me, Even this whole nation” (Mal.
 3:8-9).

-God clearly tells us that not tithing will tantamount to robbery and this is a violation to one of the Ten Commandments, Thou shalt not steal (Exo.
+God clearly tells us that not tithing is tantamount to robbery and this is a violation to one of the Ten Commandments; Thou shalt not steal (Exo.
 20:15).

-Tithing develops Godly Character
+Reason no. 9: Tithing develops Godly Character

-Tithing is a demonstration of your commitment to what Jesus said to His disciples, “If anyone desires to come after Me, let him deny himself, and take up his cross, and follow Me.
+Tithing is a clear demonstration of your commitment to what Jesus said to His disciples, “If anyone desires to come after Me, let him deny himself, and take up his cross, and follow Me.
 For whoever desires to save his life will lose it, but whoever loses his life for My sake will find it” (Matt.
 16:24-25).

-Tithing comes with a Promise
+Reason no. 10: Tithing comes with a Promise

 “Bring all the tithes into the storehouse, that there may be food in My house, and TRY Me now in this (God dares us to try him), says the Lord of hosts, If I will not open for you the windows of heaven and pour out for you such blessing that there will not be room enough to receive it.
 And I will rebuke the devourer for your sakes, so that he will not destroy the fruit of your ground, nor shall the vine fail to bear fruit for you in the field, says the LORD of hosts; and all nations will call you blessed.
 For you will be a delightful land, says the LORD” (Mal.
 3:10-12).

 Think about that for a second; The God of the whole universe, the God who owns everything, the God who can do impossible things is at your side and will personally and intimately keep you.
 This is a promise from God.
-The question being asked to you now is: Will you trust God?

-Most importantly, tithing teaches me to “seek first the kingdom of God and His righteousness” and because of this, I have the strongest confidence that “all these things shall be added unto you (me)” (Matt.
+Most importantly, tithing teaches me to “seek first the kingdom of God and His righteousness” and because of this, I have the strongest confidence that “all these things shall be added unto (me)” (Matt.
 6:33).
 If not in this lifetime, it will be during the future establishment of His Kingdom here on Earth.